lukasoppermann/design-tokens/README.md

 #### Help develop this plugin
 If you are interested in helping please comment on any issue you would like to take on.
 I will get back to you to discuss how to implement it.

-## FAQ
-> I am getting `[object Object];` as a variable value after updating to the latest version.

-This happend because of the introduction of [Token format](#token-format).
-The quick solution is to change the format to `Original (deprecated)`.
-However I do recommend to invest in using some custom transformers together with the [`Standard`](standard-w3c-draft) format.
-You can find [examples](https://github.com/lukasoppermann/design-tokens/tree/main/examples) in this repo soon.